OisinWard/AWSMySQLFreeTierSetup/README.md

 This playbook sets up a MySQL free tier instance.

 This is just a labbing playbook to practice ansible with AWS.
+Terraform is a better tool for provisioning cloud resources than ansible.

 The database isn't exposed to the internet.